Veeva Vault API Documentation

 - A new version of the Vault API

-We maintain support for each API version across releases of Vault.
-The API is backward compatible in that an application created to work with a given API version will continue to work with that same API version in future Vault releases.
-However, newly introduced capabilities will not be available in older versions of the API.
+We maintain support for previous API versions.
+An application created to work with a given API version will generally continue to work with the same API version in future Vault releases.
+However, newly-introduced capabilities are not available in previous API versions.

 All new features and fixes are documented in the API Release Notes.